VictorW96/KP-seminar-paper-Fsharp/README.md

     | Failure of string
 ```

 A Result is a discriminate union of Success of type 'a or Failure of type string.
-In the Fparsec library this result type has one mor generic type parameter, which defines the user state, but isn't important for understanding the functionality of the parser.
+In the FParsec library this result type has one more generic type parameter, which defines the user state, but isn't important for understanding the functionality of the parser.

 Summarized a Parser returns a Result of a type of your choosing embedded in Success or a Failure with an error message.
 In the Boolparser implementation we want to parse the string into a `Node` type, to build an AST and evaluating it afterwards.